darklang/docs/docs/discussion/structured-editing.md

 title: Structured Editing
 ---

-_Note: for now, Dark is only supported for Chrome with browser extensions disabled._
+_Note: for now, Darklang is only supported for Chrome with browser extensions disabled._

-At heart, Dark is an expression-oriented programming language.
-This aspect of Dark enables powerful features like live values and trace-driven development.
+At heart, Darklang is an expression-oriented programming language.
+This aspect of Darklang enables powerful features like live values and trace-driven development.
-This section introduces a simple way to think about the structure of Dark programs within the editor.
+This section introduces a simple way to think about the structure of Darklang programs within the editor.

-When writing code in Dark, you are building up expressions, relying heavily on autocomplete.
+When writing code in Darklang, you are building up expressions, relying heavily on autocomplete.

 ## Blanks